 Tax-sheltered annuity plan (403(b) plan)

 The annuitant must be under age 75 when the payments begin.
-If 75 or older, the guaranteed payments must last fewer than 5 years.
+If 75 or older, the guaranteed payments must last fewer than five years.

-Distributions you receive from annuities you purchased with after-tax money will have a portion that’s tax-free.
+Distributions you receive from annuities you bought with after-tax money will have a part that’s tax-free.
 Only the premiums you paid are excluded from tax.
 The Form 1099-R the insurance company sends you should show you the taxable amount.

-If you buy a commercial annuity, you can't use the simplified method to calculate the tax-free portion of each payment.
-You must calculate the tax-free portion by using the ratio of your cost divided by your total expected return.
+For a commercial annuity, you can't use the simplified method to calculate the tax-free portion of each payment.
+You must figure the tax-free part by using the ratio of your cost divided by your total expected return.

-To learn more, see IRS Publication 575: Pension and Annuity Income.
+To learn more, see Publication 575: Pension and Annuity Income at www.irs.gov.